 Symptoms of gastric ulcers are often difficult to detect, although they may have a serious effect on performance and horse comfort.
 Many horses will show only one symptom.
 Some example symptoms in adult horses include: attitude changes, dullness, poor or reduced performance, poor condition, decreased appetite, and colic.

 EGUS can be difficult to recognize since the symptoms may often be vague.
 The only accurate way to diagnose and determine the severity of ulcers is by gastroscopy.
 Gastroscopy is a relatively non-invasive procedure that involves

 passing a 3-meter video endoscope into the stomach to check for ulcers.

 WHAT TO EXPECT WITH THIS PROCEDURE

 - Schedule a gastroscopy appointment with our reception team

-- Fast the horse for 16 hours prior to the gastroscopy (this means no feed, grass, hay, treats, (or a stall with shavings if the horse eats those when stressed or overly hungry).
-The horse can drink water up until the morning of the appointment.
+- Fast the horse for a minimum of 16 hours prior to the gastroscopy (this means no feed, no hay, no treats).
+Some horses may need to be stalled without shavings to prevent them from eating bedding.
+The horse can have access to water up until you load on the trailer.